Last Updated: July 31, 2022

 - : The damage isn’t great, and unless you’re facing a lot of enemy spellcasters it will be hard to charge your power surges.
 You could ask your allies to waste low-level spellS (ideally a cantrip with a non-instantaneous duraiton like Guidance or Shillelagh) so that you can dispel or counterspell them, but it’s probably not worth your spell slots do this in order to recharge your Power Surge pool.

 If you’re worried about the cost to constantly cast and maintain Concentration, look at summoning spells.
 They typically have a 1-hour duration and many are very effective, so it’s easy to fit them into your tactics.
+Another useful option is running Enhance Ability (Dexterity) so that when combat starts you or another party member, or both if upcast, have Advantage on the Initiative check.

 : If you’re not maintaining